Alan M. Kozarsky MD

 * DO

-new, just approved and released meds are generally not
+approved and released meds are generally not permitted for

-permitted for pilots.
-If meds have any sedating side effects,
+pilots.
+If meds have any sedating side effects, they will be

 * DUI, DUI,